mohit2978/MERN-stack/Namaste React/Ep-12 Build our store/Notes/000notes.md

 export default cartSlice.reducer;
 ```

+In above reducers we are modifying the state directly !!

 #### How these  two export working??

 cartSlice is big Object having `actions` and `reducers` in the cartSlice!! so we exporting both from the cartSlice!!